 For the Kitchen

-Some tomato varieties will begin to ripen and provide fruit this month.
+Many of your veggies will be ready to harvest this month, including artichokes, radishes, leafy greens, and soft fruits like strawberries.
+(An entire class of strawberries, in fact, is known as June-bearers.
+For more information on those, check out our handy guide to these fabulous fruits.)
+Some tomato varieties — especially grafted ones — will also begin to ripen this month, although with our cool spring, look towards July for the true start of our tomato harvest this year.
 Keep your plants healthy by providing them with plenty of sun and water.
 Tomatoes require at least 8 hours of continuous sun a day, so finding a bright enough spot will be your main challenge.
-You will also need to fertilize often with low nitrogen, organic fertilizer like EB Stone Tomato & Vegetable Food.
-Keep your plants pruned to 2-4 main stems, which will promote faster ripening.
-It is also suggested that you use trellises and cages to allow for proper air-circulation around your plants, which will decrease the risk of fungus and disease.
+You will also need to fertilize them often with a low-nitrogen organic fertilizer like E.B.
+Stone Tomato & Vegetable Food.
+Keeping your plants pruned to 2-4 main stems will promote faster ripening.
+We also suggest that you use trellises and cages to allow proper air-circulation around your plants to help decrease the risk of fungus and disease.